 Best Iced Tea Pitcher of 2021

-Claiming the top spot overall, the Hiware 68 Ounce Glass Pitcher scored well in every category.
-This multitasking glass iced tea pitcher is roomy, attractive, lightweight, and easy to clean.
+The Hiware 68 Ounce Glass Pitcher scored well in every test metric and earned the title of our favorite pitcher.
+This multitasking glass iced tea pitcher checks all the boxes — it's roomy, attractive, lightweight, and easy to clean.
 Unlike the pear-shaped glass pitchers we tested, its cylindrical shape gives it a sturdy feel and better center of gravity when carrying it or storing it in the fridge.
 A big bonus for the Hiware 68 is that it can go directly on the stovetop —convenient for brewing right in the pitcher.
 Amazingly, the glass handle stayed cool to the touch even while the water boiled inside (which was not the case for the two other stove-safe glass pitchers we tested).

-The Hiware 68's stainless steel lid includes a filter spout option as well as a fine mesh strainer—think the type of filter you see on a French press—that filtered loose leaf tea with no problems.
+The Hiware 68's stainless steel lid includes a filter spout option as well as a fine mesh strainer (similar to the filter in a French press coffee maker) that filtered loose leaf tea with no problems.
 The result?
 Clear, perfectly brewed tea with no leaves or debris floating around.
 Cleaning also was a breeze: The wide mouth allows for easy handwashing with the included brush, and the whole thing is dishwasher safe.
-Just make sure to rinse this style of lid well right away after use: Tea bits or fruit pulp—if you're tossing in lemon slices with your iced tea or using the pitcher for infused water, for example—could easily get lodged in the lid parts.
+Just make sure to rinse this style of lid well right away after use, because tea bits or fruit pulp — if you're tossing in lemon slices with your iced tea or using the pitcher for infused water, for example — could easily get lodged in the lid parts.
 One potential downside is that the lid has no silicone ring and is not meant to be airtight.
 So those who are rough on their pitchers will find that it leaks big-time if tipped.
 The lid didn't result in any odor transfer between pitcher and refrigerator, though.
 Overall, the Hiware 68 is a wonderful choice for just about any kitchen, especially those where loose-leaf tea is a favorite.

 Chances are that you've seen the boxy Bormioli Rocco Hermetic Seal before; this timeless design is ever-present at coffee shops and restaurants and would look great in just about any kitchen.
 We like that the glass is thick and sturdy, making the risk of tipping minimal.
-Its short stature also gives a nice center of gravity and allows the Bormioli to fit on lower-clearance fridge shelves (hello, elusive under-the-cheese-drawer spot).
-The pour was steady with hardly any drips, and the hermetic seal, once engaged—which was not an intuitive process, unfortunately—was almost airtight, with only a few drips when the pitcher was held upside-down.
+Its short stature also gives a nice center of gravity and allows the Bormioli to fit on lower-clearance fridge shelves.
+The pour was steady with hardly any drips, and the hermetic seal, once engaged — which was not an intuitive process, unfortunately — was almost airtight, with only a few drips when the pitcher was held upside-down.

 A major downside to the Bormioli Rocco is its lack of heat resistance.
 If you plan to use the product for iced tea, you'll need to use cold-brew teabags or brew separately, then cool before pouring into the pitcher.
-The heavier glass makes it, well, much heavier when full; we weren't comfortable storing the full pitcher in the fridge door compartment or even carrying it one-handed.
-The handle is only connected at one point, so it's eerie to see how it could snap off when the Bormioli is full or if it's used while still hot from the dishwasher.
+The thicker glass makes it much heavier when full; we weren't comfortable storing the full pitcher in the fridge door compartment or even carrying it one-handed.
+The handle is only connected at one point, which seems a bit less secure to us.
 We also struggled quite a bit with getting the lid to fit and seal; after consulting the bare-bones directions, we learned that it first needs to be screwed into the mouth the "wrong" way to pop in, then back the "right" way to seal.
 Note that you're in for a big mess (and possibly the lid popping off mid-pour) if you don't do this properly first.
 If you need a shorter pitcher or don't mind brewing your tea in another container, the Bormioli Rocco would be a nice stylish option at a great price.